Siegfried & Roy: Roy Horn

 Roy Horn was born on October 3, 1944, as Uwe Ludwig Horn, the youngest of four sons of Johanna Horn, in Nordenham in the Free State of Oldenburg of Nazi Germany in the midst of bomb attacks.
 Horn had three older brothers: Manfred, Alfred, and Werner.
 His father, a German soldier, became an alcoholic after the war and his mother left her husband and married a construction worker.
 His stepfather also became an alcoholic due to the effects of the war, and was unable to work.
 The family became dysfunctional as his mother took work in a factory.
 Horn became interested in animals at a very young age and cared for his childhood dog named Hexe (meaning witch).
 A family friend was the founder of Bremen Zoo, which gave Horn access to exotic animals from the age of 10.
 Horn dropped out of school at age 13.
-He Americanized his legal name to his nickname, Roy, when he was naturalized in the U.S. 1988.
+He Americanized his legal name to his nickname, Roy, when he was naturalized in the U.S. in 1988.